Marymount College, Adelaide

-Sacred Heart College (SHC), Marymount Campus is a Catholic school in the Marist tradition.
-Currently Marymount Campus is a girls' middle school for Yrs 6–9.
-From 2019, SHC will consist of Champagnat Campus, co-educational for Yrs 7–9 at Mitchell Park and a Senior School Campus, co-educational for Yrs 10–12 at Somerton Park.
+Sacred Heart College (SHC), Marymount Campus was a Catholic school in the Marist tradition in Hove, South Australia.
+Marymount Campus was a girls' middle school for Yrs 6–9.
+In 2019, Marymount was merged with SHC to create Champagnat Campus, co-educational for Yrs 7–9 at Mitchell Park.
+SHC also has a Senior School Campus, co-educational for Yrs 10–12 at Somerton Park.